Cwexus/xyops/docs/data-structures.md

 ### WorkflowConnection.condition

 Some connections have a `condition` which dictates when control will flow through to the destination node (namely from a job or event to another node).
-See [Action Conditions](#action-conditions) for a list of possible conditions.
+See [Action.conditions](#action-condition) for a list of possible conditions.

 ## JobWorkflow